 Primers are small metal-clad cups that hold priming mixture, an anvil and a foiling disc.
-Primers create a spark when hit with the firing pin.
+Primers fit into the case’s primer pocket, creating a spark when hit with the firing pin.

 First, check to make certain you have the right size.
 Primers for U.S. cartridges come in two diameters — large (0.210”) and small (0.175”) — and two general types — rifle and pistol.
 Rifle primers have more rigid cups and a hotter flash than pistol primers.

 - Clean the Primer Pocket – Check for any powder and primer residue that may have contaminated the primer pocket, and use the Primer Pocket Cleaner to remove it.

 - Chamfer any Military Crimp from the Primer Pocket – Never prime military cases without first removing the crimped area that held military primers in place with the Primer Pocket Chamfering Tool.